 It is important that athletes are familiar with, exercise, and fulfill their rights and obligations when undergoing testing.

 - To treatment from the DCOs that is as discreet and appropriate as possible.
 DCOs must provide official proof of identity.

 - To be informed of the consequences of refusal to comply.

-- To be accompanied by a trusted person.
+- To be accompanied by a person of trust.

 - To engage an interpreter if necessary.